formsbyair/Documentation/docs/_posts/2020-05-27-repeater-title-tags.md

 This was useful for previewing and differenting data for multiple, collapsed repeaters, but there was no control over which values should appear.

 This "auto preview" feature has been removed.
-You can now use tags in the Title property of a repeater to refer to child elements (within each repeater) and parent elements.
+You can now use tags in the Title property of a repeater to refer to specific child elements (within each repeater) and parent elements.